 Once MBOH has selected Projects and determined the Award of Housing Credits and amount of Credits to be reserved, MBOH will provide a Reservation Agreement, Gross Rent Floor Election, and Declaration of Restrictive Covenants to the partnership for execution and return to MBOH.
 Upon recording, the original recorded Restrictive Covenants must be returned promptly to MBOH.
-The following requirements apply to Reservation Agreement, Gross Rent Floor Election, Declaration of Restrictive Covenants, Carryover Commitment, 10% Test, Credit Refresh, Placed in Service and Final Allocations/8609.
+The following requirements in this Section 10 apply to all Projects Awarded Credits.
+This Section specifies the requirements forto Reservation Agreement, Gross Rent Floor Election, Declaration of Restrictive Covenants, Carryover Commitment, 10% Test, Credit Refresh, Placed in Service and Final Allocations/8609.

-A. Reservation Agreement
+A. Reservation Agreement & Gross Rent Floor Election

-MBOH will provide a Reservation Agreement, Gross Rent Floor Election, and Declaration of Restrictive Covenants to the partnership for execution and return to MBOH.
-The partnership should review, complete, sign, and return the Reservation Agreement and Gross Rent Floor Election, along with the additional information and materials required below.
-A Reservation Agreement is MBOH's conditional commitment to make a Carryover Commitment and/or Final Allocation to the Project, subject to the requirements and conditions of the Reservation Agreement, the QAP and federal law.
-Such requirements include but are not limited to submission of evidence of timely progress toward completion of the development acceptable to MBOH and compliance with federal tax credit requirements.
+After an Award of Credits, MBOH will provide a Reservation Agreement, and Gross Rent Floor Election, and Declaration of Restrictive Covenants to the partnership-Owner for execution and return to MBOH.
+The partnership-Owner should-must review, complete, sign, and return the Reservation Agreement-and, Gross Rent Floor Election, along with the additional information and materials required below in accordance with the requirements of this subsection.